what to pack for Belgium

 If you can’t replace it or can’t bear to lose it then better not bring it.
 Unfortunately, things get lost or stolen when traveling.
 Better not risk losing anything valuable and just leave it at home.

 Bringing high-power hair tools like hairdryers and straighteners to Europe can be a disaster due to the different amounts of current.
-If you don’t use the proper power converter when plugging in your hairdryer it can destroy your hairdryer.
-Most hotels come equipped with one so better leave yours at home.
+If you don’t use the proper power converter when plugging in your hairdryer, it can destroy your hairdryer.
+Most hotels come equipped with one, so better to leave yours at home.

 What NOT to Wear in Belgium? – (Click to expand)